inpsyde/reusable-workflows/docs/build-and-push-assets.md

   avoid conflicts when a push happens before the current workflow is not completed.
 - It is recommended for calling workflows to use ["paths" settings](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-including-paths) to avoid running the workflow when no asset sources are changed.
+It's not applicable for built branches and release branch strategies because with last ones sync should happen on every push.

 ## Simple usage example: